deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 - [ ] Create list of assets

+## Ideas

+These things still need to be either deleted or included into the scenes:

+* Calvin tries to scare Marjorie on various occasions (without her knowing) with the death of Jacob.
+These scares need to get bigger with each time

+*

 ## Abstract

 A mob murder witness is taken into a safe house by the police for five days before her testimony.
 She's protected by two police officers.
 One of them is on the mob murder's payroll and already staged a suicide for a witness eighteen years ago.
 He first tries to scare her with the old story by leaving scary notes and scaring her.
 On the last day, his masquerade is dropped and he first kills the other officer and tries to kill the witness, but she can knock him down and escape.